Regression Equilibrium in Electricity Markets: Electricity Market Preliminaries

 The day-ahead market-clearing then takes the form:

-Given the vector of electricity demand $\mb{d}$ and the forecast of wind power generation $\widehat{\mb{w}}$, the goal here is to find the optimal day-ahead dispatch $\mb{p}^{\star}$ of conventional generation, that minimizes the quadratic generation cost $\eqref{day_ahead_mc_obj}$ satisfying power balance \eqref{day_ahead_mc_pb}, power flow \eqref{day_ahead_mc_flow} and generation \eqref{day_ahead_mc_gen} constraints.
-Given the actual realization of wind power $\mb{w}$, the real-time market solves the following optimization problem:
+Given the vector of electricity demand $\mb{d}$ and the forecast of wind power generation $\widehat{\mb{w}}$, the goal here is to find the optimal day-ahead dispatch $\mb{p}^{\star}$ of conventional generation, that minimizes generation costs $\eqref{day_ahead_mc_obj}$ while satisfying power grid constraints \eqref{day_ahead_mc_pb} through \eqref{day_ahead_mc_gen}.
+The variable costs of generation include the fuel component only, so they can be represented by a quadratic function \cite[\S11.7]{bergen2009power}.
+The first constraint \eqref{day_ahead_mc_pb} is a network-wide power balance condition, which requires the total demand $\mb{1}^{\top}\mb{d}$ to be met by the total conventional generation and aggregated wind power forecast $\mb{1}^{\top}(\mb{p} + \widehat{\mb{w}}).$ Constraint \eqref{day_ahead_mc_flow} enforces the power flow limits.
+Here, the power flows are computed as the product of the PTDF matrix $\mb{F}$ and the net nodal injection $\mb{p} + \widehat{\mb{w}} - \mb{d}$, whose magnitude is then bounded by the maximum line capacity $\mb{\overline{f}}$.
+The last constraint \eqref{day_ahead_mc_gen} requires that the day-ahead power dispatch remains within technical generation limits.

+Given the day-ahead dispatch $\mb{p}^{\star}$ and the actual realization of wind power $\mb{w}$, the real-time market optimizes:

 that minimizes the cost of re-dispatch \eqref{real_time_mc_obj} by selecting the optimal upward and downward regulation of generating units, $\mb{r}^{+}$ and $\mb{r}^{-}$, respectively, and load shedding $\mbg{\ell}$ in extreme cases.
 An important feature of the energy-only settlement is the cost order $\mb{c}^{+}\!>\!\mb{c}\!>\!\mb{c}^{-}$, which ensures that either positive or negative deviations from the forecast always result in additional costs to the power system.
 Equation \eqref{real_time_mc_bal} requires the balance of regulation actions w.r.t. forecast errors, and inequality \eqref{real_time_mc_flow} guarantees that the corresponding adjustment of day-ahead power flows remains within the line limits.
 Finally, the real-time regulation is bounded by the day-ahead contracts and technical limits via constraints \eqref{real_time_mc_gen_0}--\eqref{real_time_mc_gen_2}, and the load shedding is bounded by constraints \eqref{real_time_load_shed_lims}.